PercentMage9/TTimer/README.md

 For any questions, suggestions, or support requests, feel free to reach out to [Ava Sutcliffe](https://github.com/PercentMage9) (GitHub user: PercentMage9).

 Thank you for choosing TTimer!
-We hope it enhances your productivity and adds a touch of elegance to your time management.
+I hope it enhances your productivity and adds a touch of elegance to your time management.